-To enter the Micro-Generation Awards you need to complete the online entry form, upload a submission paper when prompted, and pay the entry fee.
-Entries to the Micro-Generation Awards must be submitted online.
-Your written entry must be no more than 1,500 words in English (12 point type, single line spacing) saved in PDF format (10MB maximum file size), uploaded from your desktop to the Micro-Generation Awards‘ website.
+Entries into the MicroGeneration Awards must be submitted online.
+Your written entry must be no more than 1,500 words in English (12 point type, single line spacing) saved in PDF format (10MB maximum file size), uploaded from your desktop to the MicroGeneration Awards‘ website, when asked by the Entry Form.
 All entries should be uploaded following the template sections listed below.
-The Judges will automatically vote lower any entries exceeding the word count.
-At the same time, the judges will appreciate the conciseness of your entry.
+The Judges will automatically mark lower any entries exceeding the word count.
+At the same time, the judges will appreciate the conciseness of an entry.
 There is no need to use the full word count.
 Please adhere to these basic rules of entry, together with any other specific criteria described below.

 - Category entered

-- Relevant URL for the project (if any)
+- Relevant URL for the project, initiative, product or service

-The organizers intend that the Micro-Generation Awards are open to the whole industry, but any website that breaks national or international laws or offends public, religious, national or gender-specific sensitivities, or that flouts banking, compliance, advertising, promotion, Internet rules or the simple law of the land will be disqualified.
+The Micro-Generation Awards are UK-wide business awards.
+The organizers intend that the competition is open to the whole micro-generation sector, but any website that breaks national or international laws or offends public, religious, national or gender-specific sensitivities, or that flouts advertising, promotion or Internet rules (such as spamming) will be disqualified.
 If an entry is disqualified for any reason the entry fees will not be refunded.

 www.boost-marketing.co.uk (UK & Europe)